klimesm/GIS_E6010_Project_Course_2025/U-Net_PyTorch/Documentation/preprocessing_documentation.md

 #### `generate_chips()`
 The main method controlling the full preprocessing pipeline:
-1. Iterates through all DEM files in the input directory.
+- Iterates through all DEM files in the input directory.
-2. Generates temporary HPMF, ISI, and label rasters.
+- Generates temporary HPMF, ISI, and label rasters.
-3. Combines them into normalized two-channel feature arrays.
+- Combines them into normalized two-channel feature arrays.
-4. Iteratively tiles the data into `512×512` chips.
+- Iteratively tiles the data into `512×512` chips.
-5. Removes all temporary files after completion.
+- Removes all temporary files after completion.
-6. Logs and reports skipped or invalid DEM inputs.
+- Reports skipped or invalid DEM inputs.

 ---